bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 41°
+- 38°
 - overcast clouds
-- 64% humidity
+- 69% humidity
-- 14 mph wind
+- 17 mph wind

-5.4 inches of rain in the past 24 hours
+4.6 inches of rain and 2.2 inches of snow in the past 24 hours

 ## Temperature Comparison